BurntSushi/termcolor/README.md

 `ripgrep`.

-* `ripgrep` uses a regex engine based on finite automata, so if you want fancy regex features such as backreferences or look around, `ripgrep` won't give them to you. `ripgrep` does support lots of things though, including, but not limited to: lazy quantification (e.g., `a+?`), repetitions (e.g., `a{2,5}`), begin/end assertions (e.g., `^\w+$`), word boundaries (e.g., `\bfoo\b`), and
+* `ripgrep` uses a regex engine based on finite automata, so if you want fancy regex features such as backreferences or lookaround, `ripgrep` won't provide them to you. `ripgrep` does support lots of things though, including, but not limited to: lazy quantification (e.g., `a+?`), repetitions (e.g., `a{2,5}`), begin/end assertions (e.g., `^\w+$`), word boundaries (e.g., `\bfoo\b`), and